jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If I remove Copycat to Singularity's **Pocket Dimension** with two other characters, when all 3 return does Copycat get all the powers of the other two supporting characters she returned with?

-A: If a modifiers duration would expire before it is created, then it is never created.
+A: If a modifier's duration would expire before it is created, then it is never created.
 Basically if two supporting characters appeared at the same time, they would both cause her to trigger, but also both cause the other to expire since they appeared simultaneously.

 ^(Source: FB Post - Chad Daniel)